Alverstoke: History

 The name 'Alverstoke' is most likely to be derived from a corruption of the name Alwara – an Anglo-Saxon Lady of the Manor – and Stoke, a settlement on the area of Alverstoke.
 Alverstoke is mentioned in the Domesday Book as Alwarestock.

 Official Crown and Manorial records for the village refer to "The liberty of Alverstoke with Gosport", although the name has clearly evolved over the years: from Alwarestoch/Halwarestoke, in the 11th to 13th centuries, to Alvardestoke, in the 14th century, to Aillewardstoke, in the 15th century, and to Alverstoke, by the 16th century.

 Until the early 19th century, the parish of Alverstoke measured some 4.5 miles from north to south, and 2.5 miles from east to west, covering most of present-day Gosport.
 The parish still stretched north, adjoining Fareham and Titchfield parishes., south to the Solent, east as far as Portsmouth Harbour, and west to the parish of Rowner, into the 20th century.
 However, large parts of the north and east of the parish were split into separate parishes between 1840 and 1913.

 In the late 19th century Alverstoke became built up, and some of the fields separating it from Gosport disappeared.
-Both parishes then formed part of an Urban District, which prevented the need for creation of a civil parish.
+Alverstoke then formed part of an Urban District, which prevented the need for creation of a parish council or meeting.
+From 1932 to 1974 Alverstoke was the only parish in the district of Gosport.
 Today, the ecclesiastical parish, which was once a large agricultural one containing the villages of Alverstoke and Gosport, comprises a smaller and mainly residential area now within the Borough of Gosport.